The Problem With the Single ANPR Solution

 - They can perfectly match project requirements: the engine is created from the integrator’s own documented plate pool, in other words, it is trained on images from actual cameras on the project

 - The engine is optimized totally as per customer individual request

-At Adaptive Recognition, we have a 27-year advantage on plate recognition technology.
+At Adaptive Recognition, we have a decades-long advantage of plate recognition technology.
 In fact, Adaptive Recognition Hungary Inc. was among the first software developers to prototype a License Plate Recognition (LPR) engine.
 The need for tailored OCR first emerged over 15 years ago.
 We paid attention to market demands – and came up with effective solutions.
 To this date, LPR engines are flagship products in our portfolio.
 A recent example is a country-specific engine by special request.
 This project-based engine had to be trained to achieve a false positive rate (FPR) of less than 1% and an accuracy of 98+%.
-Challenge accepted, engine delivered.
+Challenge accepted; engine delivered.

 Find out more about free open-source ANPR, general and regional ANPR engines, or contact Adaptive Recognition’s sales team to discuss your specific project needs.